-2.1.2 Pursuant to advice from ICANN's Governmental Advisory Committee, ICANN will request advice from the relevant national government on the authority of the request for derogation from the ICANN WHOIS requirements.
+2.1.2 Pursuant to advice from ICANN's Governmental Advisory Committee, ICANN may request advice from the relevant national government on the authority of the request for derogation from the ICANN WHOIS requirements.

 2.2 If the WHOIS Proceeding ends without requiring any changes or the required changes in registrar/registry practice do not, in the opinion of ICANN, constitute a deviation from the RAA or other contractual obligation, then ICANN and the registrar/registry need to take no further action.